NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/Luck Blade (Wishing).md

 * * *

-Some _luck blades_ contain one [[Spells/Wish|Wish]] when crafted.
+Some _luck blades_ contain one [[Wish|Wish]] when crafted.
 You can cast this spell as an arcane innate spell while wielding the _luck blade_, expending the spell.
 A spellcaster who can cast _wish_ can place another _wish_ into the blade by spending 8,000 gp and 4 days of downtime.
 A _wishing luck blade_ can hold no more than one _wish_ at a time.

 * * *